Mauritian Creoles: Origins

 Nowadays, a significant proportion of Mauritian Creoles have African ancestry with varying amounts of French and Indian ancestry.
 Rodriguais, Agaléans and Chagossians are usually incorporated within this ethnic group.

 Mauritian Creoles along with their Rodriguais, Agaléan and Chagossian counterparts make up 28% of the Mauritian population living in the Republic of Mauritius.
-There is also significant representation of Mauritian Creoles within the overseas Mauritian Disapora.
+There is also significant representation of Mauritian Creoles within the overseas Mauritian Diaspora.